Kpole95/pii-scrubber/README.md

 | OOD 200 | 0.4356 | 0.6687 | 0.4873 | 0.0050 |
 | CoNLL PERSON | 0.1689 | 0.6473 | 0.7897 | 0.0050 |

+DeBERTa is the primary learned model because it is decisively strongest on Ai4Privacy, edges Presidio on the hand-labeled OOD benchmark, and is much stronger than Qwen on exact spans and leak rate.

+CoNLL PERSON is the important exception.
+Presidio reached **0.7798 exact F1** with a **0.2257 leak rate**, versus **0.1689 exact F1** and **0.7897 leak** for raw DeBERTa.
+A research-only PERSON-fragment merge raised DeBERTa to **0.7429 exact F1** and **0.2597 leak**, showing that much of the raw CoNLL gap comes from different name-span annotation conventions.
+That merge is not the production default because it hurts Ai4Privacy exact-span behavior.

 The Qwen2.5-1.5B LoRA model was much weaker on exact spans and leak rate.
 Its partial-span scores show that it often identifies the correct area of the text, but its exact offsets and structured output were not reliable enough for the main redaction path.

 See `RESULTS.md` for the full model comparison, calibration results, frozen thresholds, robustness checks, and memorization audit.